The Joy of Mirror Making: Parabolizing

 Polishing in amateur hands typically drives the mirror to a shorter radius of curvature.
 Since the edge receives less polishing, it lags behind, hanging onto its longer radius of curvature.

 Common thinking is that a TDE can be caused by warm fingers curled over the mirror's edge.
-This is very rare.
+This is rare.

 What to do about it?
 It's been said that professional opticians charge double for work good to the extreme edge.
 A simple solution is to very carefully bevel the turned edge off.
 Another solution is to use a retaining rim to restrain the mirror in the cell.
 One of the most popular lines of telescopes, Cave Astrola, used such a retaining rim.
 I never saw a turned edge in a Cave telescope!
 The amount of light lost is very small, maybe 0.02 magnitudes of light, which can be made up for with better coatings, cleaner mirrors or observing on clearer nights.